m0ru/bak/04_solution.md

 * {reduces redundancies} ->
 -->

-As already mentioned in the problem description (chapter [-@sec:probdescr]), the rework and restructuring started with a codebase using Angular (see section [-@sec:angular-mvc]), all modules included one-by-one in the `index.jsp` and some bootstrap-theme (see section [@sec:bootstrap]) for styling.
+As already mentioned in the problem description (chapter [-@sec:probdescr]), the rework and restructuring started with a codebase using Angular (see section [-@sec:angular-mvc]), all modules included one-by-one in the `index.jsp`, and some bootstrap-theme (see section [@sec:bootstrap]) for styling.
 Bugs were hard to solve due to the "grown" code-base and the somewhat ambigous architecture stemming both the wide range of concepts in angular that required understanding and best-practices as well as our grasp of them.
 Additionally, the visual style was neither polished nor projecting a unique identity.

 As part of a research-project together with our partner Meinkauf, the Researchstudio Smart Agent Technologies was tasked with developing a plattform-independent mobile application and used Ionic^[<http://ionicframework.com/>], i.e. a tooling default, that at the time consisted of Phonegap^[<http://phonegap.com/>], Angular 1.x, SCSS (see section [-@sec:scss]), ionic-specific CSS and it's own command-line-tool.
 This project presented a good opportunity to try out a different architecture, to deal with the ambiguities and maintenance problems we were experiencing with the Web of Needs owner-application.

 ## Technology Stack